AnimeAllstar/cash-flow-account/README.md

 I use the Map interface in the PieChartDialog class.
 It is used to store the total amount spent/earned (Double - value) from each category (String - key).
 The computeAmounts method uses a Map to compute to the total amount spent using a list of items, and the createPieDataSet uses the Map to create a DataSet for the pie chart.

 I have implemented an inheritance relationship with Item as the super class, and ExpenseItem and IncomeItem as the subclasses.
 Each subclass has its own static arraylist of categories that are used to categorize the users' income/expense, and a static variable that stores the class name.
-Each subclass overrides the getClassName abstract method and the toJson method in the Item class by returning their unique static variables.

 ### Phase 4: Task 3